RayenDhifi/Dashactyl-Material-Theme/README.md

 if you have any issues or if there any bugs you may ask for support or request help by Joining atom development discord server (link below)

-Ryan Discord Id : Ryan.#9161
+Rayen Discord Id : Rayen#7261